 My parents were heavily into Amateur Radio going on 25+ years ago (dad and mom were KB2GUA and KB2GUB respectively)....
 I absorbed a lot of it at the time since they brought me to their license classes while they were working on getting their tickets at the local MARS station; unfortunately, I didn't follow in their footsteps of getting licensed at the time (they both went through Novice and then Tech and later Tech Plus).
 At one point, my dad was the president of one of the local radio clubs.

-After a while, they sort of got out of it and the equipment sat unused for years.
+After a while, they sort of got out of Amateur Radio and the equipment sat unused for years.
+There were a number of reasons for this which I won't get into here but suffice it to say, they had had enough of some of the goings on.

 Dad has since become a Silent Key (10 years as of 2011 and I still miss him every day).
 I convinced my mom to renew her ticket after watching her work so hard all those years ago - she was going to let it lapse; fortunately, I was able to convince her to not let that happen.

 I figure it's a good way to honor dad's memory, using his old radio equipment to get on the air.
 I hope he'd be proud.

 I have found that I enjoy CW and digital modes (PSK, JT65, etc) though I am not much of a RTTY fan.
 Occasionally, I can be found in the phone portions of the band (generally when I'm mobile).